 Next, complete two or three sequencing games in the custom practice section of your online Magoosh account.
-Score the games and look over any incorrect answers, then take a break before moving on to LR.
+Score the games and look over any incorrect answers.

-Day 1: Intro to Logical Reasoning
+Day 2: Intro to Logical Reasoning

 Watch all lessons in the "Section Pacing, Structure, and Strategy" section of the LR component of the Magoosh program.
 These include: